On pathwise uniform approximation of processes with c\`adl\`ag trajectories by processes with finite total variation

-Let us now assume that for any $p>0,p-$variation $v_{p}$ is defined by one of these three formulas or is defined as the limit of equidistant $p-$variations, defined by formula (\ref{eq:realized}).
+Let us now assume that for any $p>0,$ $p-$variation, $v_{p},$ is defined by one of these three formulas or is defined as the limit of equidistant $p-$variations, defined by formula (\ref{eq:realized}).
 For processes $X$ and $X^{c}\in{\mathcal{X}}^{c}$ one may look at the decomposition

-as a decomposition of the process $X_{t}$ into a sum of a process with locally bounded total variation, uniformly approximating $X_{t},$ and a ''noise'' $X_{t}-X_{t}^{c}$\ with small amplitude (smaller than $c$) amplitude but possibly {}``wild'' behaviour with infinite total variation.
+as a decomposition into the sum of a process $X^{c}$ with locally bounded total variation, uniformly approximating $X,$ and a ''noise'' $X-X^{c}$\ with small (smaller than $c$) amplitude but possibly {}``wild'' behaviour with infinite total variation.
 Notice further that since $X^{c}$ has finite total variation, it may be expressed as the sum